(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 The concept of "money" serves as an assurance that we will be able to satisfy needs that are not yet defined when we commercialize parts of our existence through systems such as "ownership of our own home" in the hope of gaining greater freedom and security.
 But even as we invest in such performances, technological developments have created a large number of variables and made it difficult to predict the results.

-As Horx elaborates, the human brain has not yet sufficiently evolved from its more primitive functions on the savannah and is thus unable to handle such networked complexity.
-Out of this there has come a "mental mass inflammation" in society, which causes overreactions, disorientation and fear.
-This has led to injuries, like populism.
+As Horx elaborates, the human brain is not yet sufficiently developed from its more primitive functions on the savannah and is thus unable to handle such network-created complexity.
+Out of this has come a "mental mass inflammation" in society, which causes overreactions, decorientering and fear.
+This has led to injuries, such as populism.